xuangu-fang/ML-Poli-Sci/README.md

 2024 Feb:

+- 2024/2/23:
+ - add table for "intend to vote" but final "non-voter" for the white/black group in different area
+ - add year-based plotting for the changing ratio

 - get some  hypotheses to verify(based on "urban-rural"-feature, not miss out!):

     - Blacks in urban America are more likely to vote and vote for the Democratic candidates than are Blacks in rural America.